BEd (General Education)

 Since this is a programme that culminates in a degree, it gives you access to the Faculty’s postgraduate degree programmes up to doctoral level.
 See postgraduate programmes.

-• Applications close 30 June
+• Applications close on 30 June.

-• Write the National Benchmark Tests AQL
+• Write the National Benchmark Test AQL

 • An aggregate of at least 55% for the NSC or IEB (excluding Life Orientation)

-• Mathematics 3 OR Mathematical Literacy 5 (or before 2008 a pass in Mathematics on the Standard Grade)
+• Mathematics 3 OR Mathematical Literacy 5

 Learners who were taught through the medium of English: